 Works on nocturnal activity and culture in both the general and Jewish communities rarely touched on a discussion of the Sabbath implements.
 There are several studies by Elliott Horowitz on the nightlife of Italian Jews at the beginning of the modern period and a doctorate by Anat Kutner on the subject of the night in general in Jewish life.
 As we will see, nighttime activity was in general extremely limited until the mid-18th century when new lighting technologies began to develop which enabled the development of special activities that took place at night.
 These, however, were rare, partially because of the expense involved.
-Kutner's dissertation does discuss somewhat the vessels for candle-lighting, but the subject was far from exhausted there.
+Kutner’s dissertation does discuss somewhat the vessels for candle-lighting, but the subject was far from exhausted there.

-Of the important work done on Jewish women by Abraham Grossman, Elisheva Baumgarten and Yemima Chovav, among others, only the latter has dedicated a section in her work to Sabbath candle-lighting as reflected in rabbinical writings and in the special supplicatory prayers, the tehinnot, recited by women both before and after lighting.
+Of the important work done on Jewish women by Abraham Grossman, Elisheva Baumgarten, and Yemima Chovav, among others, only the latter has dedicated a section in her work to Sabbath candle-lighting as reflected in rabbinical writings and in the special supplicatory prayers, the tehinnot, recited by women both before and after lighting.
 Baumgarten has discussed candle-lighting in the light of Christian religious practices, without focusing on the objects themselves.
 Chava Weissler dedicated an entire book to the subject of the tehinna texts, but none of these scholars related to Sabbath candle-lighting in the context of the material culture of the time, the halacha, and what was actually practiced.

-The structure of the book
+1.3 The Structure of the Book

 The first chapter will discuss the requirement to kindle the Sabbath light as codified in both Jewish and non-Jewish sources, beginning with the Roman period and continuing until rabbinic responses of the end of the 19th century.
-In this chapter we will follow the process of the “institutionalization" of Sabbath candle-lighting, whose original purpose was purely functional, namely, to provide light on the Sabbath, since it was forbidden to kindle fire on that day.
+In this chapter we will follow the process of the “institutionalization” of Sabbath candle-lighting, whose original purpose was purely functional, namely, to provide light on the Sabbath, since it was forbidden to kindle fire on that day.
 This chapter provides a survey of halachic development, including a discussion of specific relevant halachic material, such as the obligation to recite a blessing when lighting, the number of lights, the place of lighting, and the connection of the commandment to women - all of which are relevant to understanding the evolution of the implement used for kindling the lights.
 This chapter is not meant to be a comprehensive study of the laws of candle-lighting, which is beyond the purview of this work and has been covered by many scholars, but rather to summarize the laws salient to the development of the vessels used for candle-lighting.